James C. Scott: Domination and the Arts of Resistance

-In Domination and the Arts of Resistance: Hidden Transcripts (1990) argues that subordinate groups employ strategies of resistance that go unnoticed.
-He terms this "infrapolitics."
-Scott describes the public interactions between dominators and oppressed as a "public transcript" and the critique of power that goes on offstage as a "hidden transcript."
+In Domination and the Arts of Resistance (1990) Scott argues that subordinate groups employ strategies of resistance that go unnoticed.
+He terms this "infrapolitics".
+Scott describes the public interactions between dominators and oppressed as a "public transcript" and the critique of power that goes on offstage as a "hidden transcript".
 Groups under domination—from bonded labor to sexual violence—thus cannot be understood merely by their outward appearances.
 In order to study the systems of domination, careful attention is paid to what lies beneath the surface of evident, public behavior.
 In public, those that are oppressed accept their domination, but they always question their domination offstage.
-On the event of a publicization of this "hidden transcript", oppressed classes openly assume their speech, and become conscious of its common status.
+On the event of a publicization of this "hidden transcript," oppressed classes openly assume their speech and become conscious of its common status.